redooor/redminportal/README.md

 ### Important:
 If you're upgrading from <= v0.1.5, please refer to the [Upgrade Guide](#upgrade-guide).

+The translation enhancement in Category, Module, Media, Product, Promotion and Portfolio introduces a different way of storing the data.
+Translation data will be lost when you upgrade to v0.1.6.

 ### Enhancements:
 1. Added a new column "active" to pricelists table.
 To allow disabling pricelist without affecting existing subscribers. (issue #78)
 2. Added UI for "active" column for module create and edit. (issue #78)
+3. Promotions, Products and Portfolios now allow translation title, summary and description. (issue #84)

 ### Bug fixes:
 1. Fixed missing columns in coupon_user table.
+2. Translation only support Chinese cn now. (issue #82)

 ## Version 0.1.5
 The focus of this update was on cleaning up the code and making sure all tests pass.
 Improve assets management via Grunt and Bower.
 Add Coupon module.